New Masters: Recording

 Stevens played guitar and was backed by several session musicians during the recording sessions, as he had been for his debut album.
-Although most documentation regarding musicians on the tracks have been lost to time, it is known that it included Herbie Flowers and John Paul Jones (bass), Big Jim Sullivan (guitar), Nicky Hopkins (keyboards), Chris Hunt (drums), alongside a plethora of string- and woodwind players; Hurst estimated 35 performers to be present during the Olympic recording session.
+Although most documentation regarding musicians on the tracks have been lost to time, it is known that it included Herbie Flowers and John Paul Jones (bass), Big Jim Sullivan (guitar), Nicky Hopkins (keyboards), Chris Hunt (drums), alongside a plethora of string and woodwind players; Hurst estimated 35 performers to be present during the Olympic recording session.
 In addition to producing the album, Hurst also contributed with rhythm guitar and backing vocals.
 In contrast to Matthew & Son, which was entirely orchestrated by Alan Tew, New Masters features five different music directors present: Tew Phil Dennys, David Whitaker, Ivor Raymonde, Des Champ.
 This reflected the conflict Stevens was facing during the album's recording process.

 Musical content and style

 New Masters is musically generally similar to its predecessor Matthew & Son, containing the same "quirky folk pop".
-Virtually all tracks on the album feature string- and brass arrangements in "overblown proportions", despite Stevens' disdain for them.
+Virtually all tracks on the album feature string and brass arrangements in "overblown proportions", despite Stevens' disdain for them.
 Thus, the album is largely baroque pop, even though certain songs have "large, big orchestral pop" arrangements to them.
 According to writer Bill DeYoung, New Masters was a "deeper and darker" album than Matthew & Son, something which was reflected through songs such as "The First Cut Is the Deepest" and "Kitty".
 According to Charlesworth, the album was conceived as a more serious effort during a point in which Stevens' career stood at a crossroads between being a teenage pop idol and a serious, well established singer-songwriter.
-This was reflected by the album cover, which depicted Stevens in a "Regency-style jacket" with a white frilly shirt in the manner of an "restoration aristocrat"; this earnestness was also exemplified by the lack of liner notes in addition to naming side one and side two of the album "Canvas one and Canvas two", respectively.
+This was reflected by the album cover, which depicted Stevens in a "Regency-style jacket" with a white frilly shirt in the manner of a "restoration aristocrat"; this earnestness was also exemplified by the lack of liner notes in addition to naming side one and side two of the album "Canvas one and Canvas two", respectively.

 Almost a Middle Eastern fiction.
 I was having fun with lyrics and storylines; I lived 'round the corner from the British Museum, so it probably had some influence on that song, and the idea of finding some precious stone which if you rubbed it like Aladdin's lamp would come to life, and flash and sparkle.